anjalis2112/anjali-resume-portfolio/content/authors/admin/_index.md

     url: https://www.usc.edu

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include distributed robotics, mobile computing and programmable matter.
+bio: My research interests include machine learning, natural language processing and software development.

 # Interests to show in About widget
 interests: